A Minnesota snow sampler

 Banning State Park near Sandstone: This often-overlooked park, right off the interstate, has 11 miles of cross-country ski trails and rents one seasonal camper cabin.

 Banning doesn't have lodgings.
-However, the nearby Audubon Center of the North Woods environmental learning center rents the historic Schwyzer Lodge, which sleeps up to 22 people in five bedrooms and has three bathrooms, a modern kitchen, a fireplace and a screened-in porch.
+However, the nearby Osprey Wilds Environmental Learning Center rents the historic Schwyzer Lodge, which sleeps up to 22 people in five bedrooms and has three bathrooms, a modern kitchen, a fireplace and a screened-in porch.

 The center also rents a rustic cabin, a yurt and rooms in two modern dormitory-style lodges, one with a kitchen.

 Jay Cooke State Park near Carlton: The park has 32 miles of cross-country trails and 10 miles marked for snowshoeing.
 The stone visitors center serves as a warming house.

 It has five very popular camper cabins.
 Cost is $70 weekdays, $75 weekends.

 For more about camper cabins, see A roof in the woods.